asukii314/SpireBot/README.md

   10. If everything worked correctly, your bot should join your chat with a message "BOT_USERNAME has joined the chat".
 Once that message is shown, you can try and interact with your bot by typing "!spire help" into chat.
 If something went wrong and you get no responses, double check to make sure you didn't screw up your JSON file.
 Reread over it carefully and compare to the example above to make sure you have the right details in the right places and no misplaced quotation marks or commas.

   ## Features
-  More features are planned, but currently there are some basics in place for testing purposes.
+  More features are planned for future updates.
+For now, these commands provide some starter information about the run.

   * !spire list - Lists out all commands the bot responds to.
   * !spire help - Prints a help message.
   * !spire seed - Prints the current seed if in a run.